 Associates and officers who are directors receive no additional compensation for their service as directors.
-The following compensation was provided in fiscal 2004 to our directors who were not associates of Limited Brands for their services as directors:
+The following compensation schedule for services as directors was adopted in January 2006 and applies to directors who are not associates of Limited Brands:

-- an annual cash retainer of \$40,000 per year (increased by \$10,000 for Audit, Compensation, Finance or Nominating & Governance committee chairs held and \$5,000 for other committee chairs held), plus - an annual stock retainer worth \$40,000 under the Limited Brands, Inc. 2003 Stock Award and Deferred Compensation Plan for Non-Associate Directors, based on the fair market value of Company Stock on the first day of the fiscal year. - an annual cash retainer of \$10,000 for membership on the Audit, Compensation, Finance or Nominating & Governance committees and \$5,000 for other committee membership, and - an annual stock grant worth \$10,000 under the Limited Brands, Inc. Stock Award and Deferred Compensation Plan for Non-Associate Directors, for membership on the Audit, Compensation, Finance or Nominating & Governance committees and worth \$5,000 for other committee membership, based on the fair market value of Company Stock on the first day of the fiscal year. - fees of \$4,000 for each Board of Directors meeting attended in excess of ten during a fiscal year and \$1,500 for each committee meeting attended in excess of ten during a fiscal year.
+- an annual cash retainer of \$50,000 per year (increased by \$15,000 for Audit and Compensation committee chairs held and \$10,000 for other committee chairs held); - an annual stock retainer worth \$50,000 under the Limited Brands, Inc. 2003 Stock Award and Deferred Compensation Plan for Non-Associate Directors, based on the fair market value of Common Stock on the first day of the fiscal year; - an annual cash retainer of \$12,500 for membership on the Audit Committee and \$10,000 for all other committee memberships; - an annual stock grant worth \$12,500 under the Limited Brands, Inc. Stock Award and Deferred Compensation Plan for Non-Associate Directors, for membership on the Audit Committee and worth \$10,000 for other committee memberships, based on the fair market value of Common Stock on the first day of the fiscal year; and - fees of \$4,000 for each Board of Directors meeting attended in excess of ten during a fiscal year and \$1,500 for each committee meeting attended in excess of ten during a fiscal year.

-At the end of four years of membership on the Board of Directors, each member must maintain ownership of Limited Brands stock equal to the amount of stock received as Board compensation over the four year period.
+At the end of four years of membership on the Board of Directors, each member must maintain ownership of Common Stock equal to the amount of Common Stock received as Board compensation over the four year period.